amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 The Kontrolpribor KL-1 is held with the black-dotted crown pointing up, and is flipped left-to-right.
 In the presence of the Fowler's Universal Calculator, this slide rule is a cheap toy.
 But it is certainly more powerful than the Breitling Navitimer.

 #### Loga (CH)

-Loga were a Swiss maker of superb technical instruments, including circular and cylindrical slide rules.
-They were founded in the early 20th century.
-Until about the late 19th century, Switzerland was the home of cheap, high-quality craftsmen.
-French, German, and English watch makers relied extensively on the well-trained Swiss labour force to hand-make their high-end watches.
-That was how the modern Swiss watch industry came about.

 ***Loga 30 Tt***—The Swiss craftsmanship is apparent in the Loga 30 Tt, an accurate, sturdy, beautiful, Darmstadt-equivalent circular rule.
 Like other high-end circular rules, the outer portion of the front face is fixed to the frame and the inner portion rotates.
 The frontside cursor bisects the front face that holds double-cycle, stacked $\sqrt{x}$ scale and the usual Darmstadt scales.
 Note that the $\sqrt{x}$ scale is the inverse of the $x^2$ scales ordinarily labelled $A$ and $B$.
 On this slide rule, though, the $C$ and $D$ scales are labelled $A$ and $B$.